yardenfren1996/Schedule_Manager/elbit_app/README.md

 Wellcome to my Schedule Manager Project!

-in order to start and bee able to see the project please follow the instructions
+in order to start and bee able to see the project please follow the instructions (create new virtualenv and install the requirements.txt: pip install -r /path/to/requirements.txt)

 1. first we want to start the up open the terminal in the "elbit_app" project and then run the following command: